Appliances can be set out for recycling on your city's scheduled bulky waste collection day or taken to a local scrap metal yard for recycling.

 If you're having a new appliance delivered, consider paying the appliance removal fee so your old appliance is hauled away for recycling.

-Best Buy offers an in-store recycling program and a Standalone Haul-Away Service for large appliances, TVs and all-in-one computers and monitors.
+Best Buy offers an in-store recycling program for smaller appliances and electronics plus a Standalone Haul-Away Service for large appliances, TVs and all-in-one computers and monitors.

 Appliances with Freon (refrigerant)